-The Rubus Component Model [22] is developed by Arcticus systems.
-The component model incorporates tools, e.g. a scheduler and a graphical tool for application design, and it is tailored for resource constrained systems with real-time requirements.
-Rubus has one time-triggered part, used for time-critical hard real-time systems, and one event-triggered part, used for less time-critical soft real-time systems.
-However, the Rubus Component Model is only supported by the time-triggered part.
+The Rubus Component Model (Rubus CM) [8] is developed by Arcticus systems.4 The component technology incorporates tools, e.g., a scheduler and a graphical tool for application design, and it is tailored for resource constrained systems with real-time requirements.
+The Rubus Operating System (Rubus OS) [7] has one time-triggered part (used for time-critical hard real-time activities) and one event-triggered part (used for less time-critical soft real-time activities).
+However, the Rubus CM is only supported by the time-triggered part.

-The Rubus Component Model runs on top of the Rubus Operating System [23], and the component model requires the Rubus configuration compiler.
-There is support for different hardware platforms, but regarding to the requirement of portability (section 2.1.3), this is not enough since the Rubus component model is too tightly coupled to the Rubus operating system.
+The Rubus CM runs on top of the Rubus OS, and the component model requires the Rubus configuration compiler.
+There is support for different hardware platforms, but regarding to the requirement of portability (section 2.1.3), this is not enough since the Rubus CM is too tightly coupled to the Rubus OS.
 The Rubus OS is very small, and all component and port configuration is resolved off-line by the Rubus configuration compiler.

-Non-functional properties can be analysed since the component technology is statically configured, but timing analysis on component and node level (i.e. schedulability analysis) is the only analysable properties implemented in the Rubus tools.
+Non-functional properties can be analysed during desing-time since the component technology is statically configured, but timing analysis on component and node level (i.e. schedulability analysis) is the only analysable property implemented in the Rubus tools.
 Testability is facilitated by static scheduling (which gives predictable execution patterns).
-Testing the functional behaviour of the source code can also be achieved using the Rubus Windows simulator, which can be used to run the systems on a regular PC.
+Testing the functional behaviour is simplified by the Rubus Windows simulator, enabling execution on a regular PC.